Qhama27/AI_Productivity_Assistant/README.md

 1. Clone the repository
 2. Open the project folder
-3. Install dependencies if applicable
+3. Install project dependencies
+4. Run the development server
-4. Run the application in the browser or local server
+5. Open the application in your browser

 ---

 # Responsible AI Disclaimer

 AI-generated content may contain inaccuracies or incomplete information.
-Users should review and verify all outputs before using them for professional or official purposes.
+Users are encouraged to review and verify all generated outputs before using them for professional or official purposes.

 ---

 # Team Members

 - Qhama Dyushu

----

-# Project Goals

-This project aims to:
-- Demonstrate practical AI implementation
-- Solve real-world workplace productivity problems
-- Apply strong prompt engineering techniques
-- Build a modern and responsive user interface
-- Promote responsible and ethical AI usage

 ```